deep-thought-labs/infinite/guides/development/SCRIPTS.md

   - Network: mainnet
   - Base denom: drop
   - Module accounts: 3

-  - Vesting start: 1735689600 (2025-01-01 00:00:00 UTC)
-  - Vesting end: 2208988800 (2040-01-01 00:00:00 UTC) - Duration: 14 years and 364 days
+ℹ Module accounts created:
+  - treasury: 1000000 tokens
+  - development: 500000 tokens
+  - community: 300000 tokens

 ℹ Next steps:
   1. Copy and paste each command above in order
-  2. Validate the genesis file: infinited genesis validate --home /Users/alberto/.infinited
+  2. Validate the genesis file: infinited genesis validate-genesis --home /Users/alberto/.infinited

+Note: These ModuleAccounts are pure (no vesting).
+      For vesting tokens, use a separate vesting account (to be implemented).
 ```

 **Configuration Files**:
-The script reads vesting configuration from JSON files located in `scripts/genesis-configs/`:
+The script reads module configuration from JSON files located in `scripts/genesis-configs/`:
-- `mainnet-vesting.json` - Mainnet ModuleAccounts vesting configuration
+- `mainnet-vesting.json` - Mainnet ModuleAccounts configuration
-- `testnet-vesting.json` - Testnet ModuleAccounts vesting configuration
+- `testnet-vesting.json` - Testnet ModuleAccounts configuration
-- `creative-vesting.json` - Creative network ModuleAccounts vesting configuration
+- `creative-vesting.json` - Creative network ModuleAccounts configuration

-Each vesting configuration file contains:
+Each configuration file contains:
-- `vesting_start_time`: Unix timestamp for vesting start
-- `vesting_end_time`: Unix timestamp for vesting end
-- `fee_burn_percent`: Percentage of fees to burn (for future use)
 - `pools`: Array of ModuleAccount pools, each with:
-  - `name`: Module account name
+  - `name`: Module account name (required)
-  - `amount_tokens`: Amount in full token units (will be converted to atomic units)
+  - `amount_tokens`: Initial balance in full token units (will be converted to atomic units × 10^18)
-  - `permissions`: Optional permissions (e.g., "minter,burner")
+  - `permissions`: Optional permissions (e.g., "minter,burner") - empty string or omitted if no permissions
-  - `fee_share_percent`: Percentage of fee recirculation (for future use)
+  - `fee_share_percent`: Percentage for future token distribution from vesting account (reserved for future use)
+- `vesting_start_time`: Unix timestamp (reserved for future vesting account script, not used by ModuleAccounts)
+- `vesting_end_time`: Unix timestamp (reserved for future vesting account script, not used by ModuleAccounts)
+- `fee_burn_percent`: Percentage (reserved for future vesting account script, not used by ModuleAccounts)

 **Prerequisites**:
 - `jq` must be installed
 - `bc` is recommended for precise calculations (optional, has fallback)
-- Vesting configuration file for the specified network must exist in `scripts/genesis-configs/`
+- Module configuration file for the specified network must exist in `scripts/genesis-configs/`
 - Network configuration file (e.g., `mainnet.json`) must exist to read base denom
+- Go must be installed (for `calc_module_addr.go` to calculate deterministic module addresses)

 **Notes**:
 - **This script does NOT execute any commands** - it only prints them for manual execution
-- All times are displayed in UTC for consistency in public genesis files
+- ModuleAccounts are created as pure accounts (BaseAccount + name + permissions), **without vesting**
+- Cosmos SDK does not natively support ModuleAccounts with vesting
 - Token amounts are automatically converted from full units to atomic units (× 10^18)
-- The `--permissions` flag is only included if permissions are specified in the config
+- Each ModuleAccount requires 2 commands: `add-genesis-account` + `jq` conversion
 - Commands are ready to copy and paste in the exact order shown
 - Always validate the genesis file after executing the generated commands
+- For vesting tokens, a separate vesting account script will be created in the future

 **Integration with Genesis Creation Process**:
 This script is typically used **after** running `customize_genesis.sh`:
 1. Run `infinited init` to generate base genesis
 2. Run `customize_genesis.sh` to apply all module customizations
-3. Run `setup_module_accounts.sh` to generate ModuleAccount vesting commands
+3. Run `setup_module_accounts.sh` to generate ModuleAccount commands
-4. Execute the generated commands manually
+4. Execute the generated commands manually (2 commands per ModuleAccount)
-5. Validate with `infinited genesis validate`
+5. Validate with `infinited genesis validate-genesis`

 ---